 Here are the charts.
 You can read more of my thoughts on what this might mean for the Pacers, as well as some ideas about what the lineup data might say about other teams, in the full article.

-Topics: Player Combinations
+Tags: Player Combinations